 If appropriate to your background, you may include a link to your portfolio.

 Submit transcripts from all undergraduate and graduate institutions attended, even if no degree was granted.
-You must upload your transcript in either PDF, JPG, or GIF format.
+You must upload your transcript in either PDF, JPG, or PNG format.
 Any other format will not be accepted.

 A non-refundable application fee is required.
 You may pay the fee by credit card.
 The credit card payment system is part of the online application, and instructions are given when you submit your application.
 If you do not want to pay by credit card with the online application, you may pay by check or money order drawn on a US bank, made payable to Carnegie Mellon University.